 Some of the disadvantages of the new system include:

-- It does not permit rebates which lower tax liability
+- It does not permit rebates that lower tax liability

 The new regime allows a standard deduction of Rs.50,000 for all salaried persons and a deduction for family pension which may be Rs.15,000 or 1/3rd of the pension.
 At the same time, those who stand to claim a higher amount of exemptions must continue with the old regime.